adog0822/AWS-Evidence-Layer/README.md

 The paid analysis pipeline (Anthropic prompts, report generation, Gideon, Stripe, auth) is not in this repo.
-The scanner, frontend, and control mapping are fully open — your auditor can verify exactly what API calls we make and how findings map to controls.
+The scanner, frontend, and control mapping are fully open, your auditor can verify exactly what API calls we make and how findings map to controls.

 ---